 This easy to make Christmas Cookie Tree will delight your holiday guests and look stunning on your Christmas buffet!

-Are you ready for some Christmas cookie fun?!
+Are you ready for some fun holiday cookies?!
 My kids freak out for this cookie tree every year.
 It’s just so stinking cute.
 I love it!
 Yes.
 I’m a dork and proud of it.
 I mean seriously, who doesn’t love cookies at Christmas time?
 Grumpy people.
 That’s who.
 And we’re not grumpy around here.

 1/2 recipe No Fail Sugar Cookies